jlooper/msft-learn-apis/module/includes/0-introduction.md

 ## Prerequisites

-You will need an internet-connected web browser such as Edge.
+You will need an internet-connected web browser such as Edge, and NPM and Node.js installed locally.